Tameno-01/Figura-MC-Chibi-Avali-Base/docs/auto_shading.md

 1. Export the image
 1. Set it as the texture in blockbench

-If you wand an unshaded texture to start with, you can get it [here](/images/albedo.png).
+If you wand an unshaded texture to start with, you can get one [here](/images/albedo.png).